·

 Then I look at general evergreen posts for questions that new bloggers regularly ask in Facebook groups.

 Finally, I look at my overall goals for the year and tentatively book announcements/news blog posts or ones that will be perfect for launches.
-For example, if you know you’re going to be launching a new course for your reader in March, book it then.
+For example, if you know you’re going to be launching a new course for your readers in March, book it then.

 Read More: Over 16 Types Of Blog Posts To Grow Your Blog